crossplane-contrib/provider-keycloak/docs/getting-started/getting-started.md

 ```

-This will bootstrap a working crossplane client in the master realm with the admin role.
+The following step will bootstrap a working client in the master realm with the admin role that crossplane will use in a future step.
 You should consider learning to set up a similar client through the UI or through the API in a manner which fits your security practices.

 ``` sh
 # creates a config map with the script to run